pdmorale/OCR_Statistics/README.md

 # OCR Statistics tool

 A repository that fascilitates the extraction of statistics from a given OCR engines.
 This is a UiPath Studio and Python project which targets the Studio built-in engines, however, feel free any custom engine by modifying the powershell script.
-At its core, this workflow generates synthetic data according to a given set of parameters and evaluates OCR engine resilience to the effects by computing the similarity of the outcome and what it should read through its [Levishtein measure](https://en.wikipedia.org/wiki/Levenshtein_distance).
+At its core, this workflow generates synthetic data according to a given set of parameters and evaluates OCR engine resilience to the effects by computing the similarity of the outcome and what it should read through its [Levenshtein measure](https://en.wikipedia.org/wiki/Levenshtein_distance).
 And ultimately allows you to a graph the resilience to a given feature.

 ## Getting Started